kimruddock/pawelgrzybek.github.io/_drafts/2017-03-31-top-picks-2017-march.md

 [https://tympanus.net/codrops/css_reference/grid/](https://tympanus.net/codrops/css_reference/grid/)

 It was a great month for our browsers.
-Firefox in version 52Google Chrome 57 and Safari 10.1 brought a bunch of great features to stable versions of the most popular browsers.
+Firefox in version 52, Google Chrome 57 and Safari 10.1 brought a bunch of great features.
 The most important one for me is the CSS Grids Module that I'm very excited about.
 If you don't have a clue what I am talking about have a look at my [basic introduction](https://pawelgrzybek.com/lets-get-into-the-basics-of-css-grid-layout-model/) that I published some time ago.
 It is definitely going to change the way how we create layouts.
-Internet is full of great resources to learn it and we are going to see more and more of it soon.
+Internet is full of great resources to learn it and we are going to see more and more of it in a near future.
 This one by codrops is a really comprehensive tutorial with tons of illustrated examples.
 Another one worth to mention is [http://gridbyexample.com/](http://gridbyexample.com/) created by Rachel Andrew — can't think of a better person who could create a tutorial about this subject.
 You better catch up guys, you are going to see more and more of "gridy" CSS lines soon.

 - - -